 Is Harvest Small Business Finance The Right Choice For Your Small Business?

 Harvest Small Business Finance offers an alternative solution to bank loans, giving small business owners more access to affordable funding options.
 SBA 7(a) loans come with extremely competitive rates and terms that make purchasing or refinancing commercial real estate very affordable.

 However, business owners with no prior experience or knowledge of SBA loans won’t find the information they need on Harvest Small Business Finance’s website.
-Information about this loan program on the company website is scarce, and business owners will need to seek out resources on the SBA website or connect with a Business Development Officer to learn more.
+Information about this loan program on the company website is scarce.
+Business owners will need to seek out resources on the SBA website or connect with a Business Development Officer to learn more.
 There is also a lack of details surrounding the application process, documentation, and other requirements.

-However, the lender does promote solution-oriented lending designed for borrowers that are ignored by traditional lenders.
-With a focus on simplifying and expediting the loan process and no negative reviews or complaints online, this could be a lender worth considering if you’re in the market for an SBA 7(a) commercial real estate loan.
+The lender promotes solution-oriented lending designed for borrowers that traditional lenders ignore.
+With a focus on simplifying and expediting the loan process and few negative reviews or complaints online, this could be a lender worth considering if you’re in the market for an SBA 7(a) commercial real estate loan.